hyosung11/Launch-School/Courses/JS109/glossary.md

 ```

 The first example logs "how can this be true?" while the second logs "it is not true."
 This works since JavaScript coerces the value `5` to `true`, and the value `0` to `false`.
 JavaScript can coerce any value to a boolean.
 Thus, you can use any expression in a conditional expression.
-We often say that the expression **evaluates as** or **evaluates to** true or false.

-JavaScript treats the following values as false: 0funN is empty: `0`, `false`, `undefined`, `null`, `NaN`, and `''`.
-Everything else evaluates as true.

-The term **falsy** refers to values that evaluate as false, while the values that evaluate as true are **truthy**.
-These terms are used to distinguish between boolean `true` and `false` values.
-We can also discuss **truthiness**: whether something is a truthy or falsy value.

 Comparison operators return a boolean value: `true` or `false`.